-There is a forty percent conversion rate for customers who use live chat (this conversion rate may or may not apply to dealerships, but it suggests that live chat is a step in the right direction if you want to make more sales).
+- There is a 40% conversion rate for customers who use live chat (this conversion rate may or may not apply to dealerships, but it suggests that live chat is a step in the right direction if you want to make more sales).

-There is a twenty percent annual improvement in customer contact abandonment rate, suggesting that live chat keeps consumers engaged with the brand or businesses they’re chatting with.
+- There is a 20% annual improvement in customer contact abandonment rate, suggesting that live chat keeps consumers engaged with the brand or businesses they’re chatting with.

-There is a thirty-four percent improvement in customer satisfaction rate.
+- There is a 34% improvement in customer satisfaction rate.
 Part of being a modern dealership is navigating the world of customer reviews, and live chat can help you ensure that the experience your dealership offers is a positive one.

 A responsive online tool like live chat allows you to answer frequently asked questions before the customer shows up on the lot.
 This helps you:

-There are places where you can buy a car entirely online.
-The idea that this could become the norm will be terrifying to some dealers.
-But if you look at the trends – a wealth of online data on vehicle makes and models, virtual car tours, detailed customer reviews of local businesses – you’ll see that the average consumer may soon be buying cars in ways that would have been unthinkable twenty years ago.
+There are places where you can buy a car entirely online, especially now.
+The idea that this could become the norm might be terrifying to some dealers.
+But if you look at the trends – a wealth of online data on vehicle makes and models, virtual car tours, detailed customer reviews of local businesses – you’ll see that the average consumer may soon be buying cars in ways that would have been unthinkable 20 years ago.

 We’re not saying that you have to negotiate every car sale online from here on out (our research indicates that customers still like visiting dealerships anyway).
-The point is that live chat keeps you in step with the modern car buyer’s journey, and prepares you for whatever the next five, ten, or twenty years has in store for your business.
+The point is that live chat keeps you in step with the modern car buyer’s journey, and prepares you for whatever the next five, 10, or 20 years has in store for your business.

 Contact us to find out more about our complete automotive marketing solutions.